alannair/ChampSim/README.md

 **Compile and test**
 ```
-$ ./build_champsim.sh mybranch mypref mypref mypref myrepl 1
+$ ./build_champsim.sh mybranch mypref mypref mypref myrepl
 $ ./run_champsim.sh mybranch-mypref-mypref-mypref-myrepl-1core 1 10 bzip2_183B
 ```

 # How to create traces

 We have included only 4 sample traces, taken from SPEC CPU 2006.
 These traces are short (10 million instructions), and do not necessarily cover the range of behaviors your replacement algorithm will likely see in the full competition trace list (not included).
 We STRONGLY recommend creating your own traces, covering a wide variety of program types and behaviors.

 The included Pin Tool champsim_tracer.cpp can be used to generate new traces.
 We used Pin 3.2 (pin-3.2-81205-gcc-linux), and it may require installing libdwarf.so, libelf.so, or other libraries, if you do not already have them.
-Please refer to the Pin documentation (https://software.intel.com/sites/landingpage/pintool/docs/81205/Pin/html/) for working with Pin 3.2.
+Please refer to the <a href="https://software.intel.com/sites/landingpage/pintool/docs/81205/Pin/html/">Pin documentation</a> for working with Pin 3.2.

 Get this version of Pin:
 ```